Ori and the Blind Forest review

 - I'm taught that I can spend "energy" to place a Soul Link, which saves the game (including my position) and lets me spend upgrade points.
 I notice one of the first upgrades says "lets you reuse Soul Links".
 Wait, does that mean these save points are only good for 1 death, and disappear after that?
 It turns out that's not the case, which left me totally confused what that upgrade does.
 I eventually had to look it up.
 It lets you save again at the same Soul Link.
 Without it, you can respawn at one infinitely, but can't return to it to save progress again.
 (There are other places in the game where you can save without making a Soul Link, but Soul Links let you place a checkpoint in the field.)

-- When the game was teaching me how to attack, it said "repeatedly left-click to use the Soul Flame".
-At first I was afraid to do that because the fact that Soul *Link* costed 1 energy (which was my entire energy meter) made me think that Soul *Flame* would also be scarce, so I wanted to wait for the enemies to come.
+- When the game was teaching me how to attack, it said "repeatedly left-click to use the Spirit Flame".
+At first I was afraid to do that because the fact that Soul Link costed 1 energy (which was my entire energy meter) made me think that Spirit Flame would also be scarce, so I wanted to wait for the enemies to come.
 They didn't.
 Eventually I clicked.
 It's not scarce, but the attack seems to go in a random direction.
-Since you attack by clicking, I thought it would be something I'd aim with the mouse, but no. I stayed there for a while trying to figure out how to aim the Soul Flame because why would I go into battle without knowing how to aim??
+Since you attack by clicking, I thought it would be something I'd aim with the mouse, but no. I stayed there for a while trying to figure out how to aim the Spirit Flame because why would I go into battle without knowing how to aim??
 Eventually I just went into battle and it turns out it auto-targets when you're in range of enemies, *otherwise* it goes in a random direction.
 That's weird.
 Could've just told me that and it would've saved time.

 I also think that auto-aiming attacks are a bit disappointing.
 It's a missed opportunity to make the combat more challenging in a good way.
 Instead, the combat is challenging in a lame way: everything kills me in 1 or 2 hits.
 I suspect things do more damage to me than normal because I'm playing on hard, but this is excessive.
 Like really, you designed a game where the player's health bar looks like it consists of discrete "hits" and *early-game* hazards do *6* damage on contact?
 Life pickups seem to only restore 1, so I'm like, "what's the point, it's won't give me enough to survive another hit".

-Even after finishing the game, I'm still not totally sure what I think of the save system.
+Even after finishing the game, I'm not totally sure what I think of the save system.
 Aside from rare Spirit Wells that save the game for free and restore your life and energy, you have to spend energy to create a checkpoint.
 You can place them wherever you want but have to be sparing.
 On one hand, maybe letting players place the checkpoints is good because of the subjective nature of difficulty... but on the other hand, since you don't know when you'll find more energy or what's ahead, you can overspend and then be stuck going too long without one, or underspend and have a bad experience for no reason.

 The abilities are badly balanced